Increase Simulation Speed Using the Partitioning Solver

 To further improve simulation performance, you can set the Partition

 specify a value for the Partition memory budget [kB] parameter,

 based on the Total memory estimate data in the Statistics

 Viewer.
 For more information, see Solver Configuration and

-Model Statistics Available when Using the Partitioning Solver.
+Simulate a Simscape Model Using the Partitioning Solver

 This example shows how to compare the speed and the accuracy of a simulation that uses the Partitioning solver to baseline results.
 It also shows how to compare the speeds of the Partitioning solver and the Backward Euler solver.